AmarooHQ/whitepaper/10-Ultra-Terminum/40-nutin/20-pow-reflection.md

 >> what happens if we include the overhead of merkle proofs along with the other headers?
 >
-> that overhead is approx log(n_reflected_chains) for *each header* btw, that sort of thing might not be catastrophic, but it'd be a weird governor-esq anti-scaling overhead; like potentially `n*log(n)` for header sizes. i.e. something like:
+> that overhead is approx log(n_reflected_chains) for *each header* btw, that sort of thing might not be catastrophic, but it'd be a weird governor-esq anti-scaling overhead; like potentially `n*log(n)` for header sizes, i.e., something like:
 >
 > `constant + n_simplex_chains * log2(n_simplex_chains)`